 Here's a contrarian idea: consider being an a--hole.
 I am not saying to make it your whole personality, but just keep it as a tool in your arsenal.
 You will often hear the opposite idea: be nice, help people.
 I suspect people who offer such advice are simply virtue-signalling.
 I mean, if being nice is effective advice, it’s hardly worth saying.
 It’s well covered terrain by everyone from Jesus to your mom.
 Conversely, many people don’t need any encouragement from me to consider being an a--hole.
 But there are some people who are born empaths who suffer from an excessive case of “feelings”.
 And others might gravitate to being nice as a tactic.
 In either case, if you’re going to listen to any generic advice, then “consider being an a**hole” is the far more effective one to pick.
-Here’s what instigated this post:
+Here's the video that instigated this post.
+You don't really have to watch it, she's just saying to a young tech crowd, be nice, be helpful, bla, bla, bla...

 I don’t know on what planet Janet lives, but on planet Earth, the biggest tech superstars are known for ruthlessness.
 The anecdotes about stone cold killers like Zuckerberg, Bill Gates, Steve Jobs and Jeff Bezos are well known and need no repeating.
 They are all first-ballot entries into the A**hole Hall of Fame.
 Some Amazon warehouse employees wear diapers because of the demanding work conditions.
 VC Tim Draper still defends Elizabeth Holmes and the WeWork guy has marquee VC Andreessen Horowitz backing his latest venture.
 So Janet could not be more offside.

 Another reason: you might have ulterior motives for helping.
-Does the parent that financially supports their child do so purely out of noble intentions?
+Does the parent that gives money to their child do so purely out of noble intentions?
 Maybe they just want to keep appearances with their friends that they don’t have a child that’s a complete failure.
 A homeless child might reflect badly on the parents.
 But such a reckoning might be an absolute necessary step that makes the person better-off long term.

 Another reason you might be a helper is that it gives you a sense of importance.
 More broadly, helpers are often engaged in an unspoken contract / calculation.
 They think “If I do something, the person on the receiving end will reciprocate in the future.”
 This is the thinking of some men in pursuing women.
 The nice guy phenomenon, aka the beta, the simp, the soyboy, the cuck, the Tampon Tim…sorry, I got carried away.
 The calculation is: If I’m nice to this girl, she will reciprocate with her attention.
 But this is an implicit contract that only exists in the mind of the guy.
 And as any lawyer will tell you, there can’t be a valid contract without a meeting of the minds.
 From the woman’s perspective, such “nice guys” are simply signalling their lack of confidence and desperation.
 Eventually, the guy becomes resentful and might even blow up.
 So you might delude yourself that you are a natural helper, when you are simply just another transactional human being.
 The expectation of reciprocity will more often than not be dashed as others won’t buy into your “implied terms of service.”